chrisc18104/MSGraph/readMe.md

-﻿#Using MSGraph to email from Outlook365
+# Using MSGraph to email from Outlook365

 The purpose of this project is to provide a demonstration and a template to be able to interact with an Outlook365 mailbox using MSGraph.
 This will include...